Leftist Mexican presidential candidate rises in poll

 With seven weeks to go until the July 1 election, Lopez Obrador, the 2006 runner-up, rose 3 percentage points to 26 percent, according to the poll for Monday’s edition of newspaper Excelsior, which BGC published on its website on Sunday.

-The first survey by BGC since last Sunday’s televised debate between the presidential contenders showed Josefina Vazquez Mota, of President Felipe Calderon’s National Action Party (PAN), slipping 2 points to 26 percent.
+Josefina Vazquez Mota, of President Felipe Calderon’s National Action Party (PAN), slipped 2 points to 26 percent.

 Both remained far behind hot favorite Pena Nieto, candidate of the opposition Institutional Revolutionary Party or PRI, who dipped 2 points to 45 percent, BGC said.